Dealing with the first signs of a cold? Letâ€™s hear it from 5 Filipino citizens, frontliners

 3. Mary Lorraine Llorin, 36

-As a nurse by profession, Mary Lorraine is more direct in her strategy for dealing with colds.
-“I double my Vitamin C dose, take lots of fruit juice and eat more vegetables than usual.”
+Mary Lorraine, a digital content creator and blogger, is more direct in her strategy to help be defended from a cold.
+“I take Vitamin C as prescribed by our family doctor, I drink lots of fruit juice and eat more vegetables than usual.”

-She also uses Vicks First Defense Nasal Spray.
-“It helps my eldest son and me by easing our breathing.
-Usually, when we our nasal mucosa gets itchy, Vicks First Defense Nasal Spray helps relieve it and prevents us from having a clogged nose or even runny nose,” she said.
+She also uses Vicks First Defence Nasal Spray.
+“It helps me in dealing with a cold.
+Vicks First Defence Nasal Spray helps stop my cold from developing into a full blown cold as we use it the moment we first get that tickly feeling in our nose,” she said.

 4. Mhea Dela Cruz, 37

 Mhea, who works for an Australian law firm, just got married this December.
-“That’s why I’m extra careful not to get sick.
+“That’s why I’m extra careful not to get sick, especially when it comes to catching a cold.
 Who wouldn't get praning especially nowadays?
 Every little symptom is alarming,” she said.

 She knows it’s important to stay healthy, especially for those around her.
 When asked how she deals with the onset of a cold, her first go-to is her trusty balm or oil so she could sniff it and put some under her nose.
 She also prepares hot lemonade with honey, if not pop a lozenge for relief.
 She also drinks a lot of water.

-Asked about the newest Vicks product, the Vicks First Defence nasal spray, Mhea expressed interest in trying it since it helps address the first signs of a cold.
+Asked about the newest Vicks product, the Vicks First Defence nasal spray, Mhea expressed interest in trying it since it can help stop a cold when used at first signs.
 She admits that she has relied on Vicks products for years—a practice she’s learned from her mom.

 5. Lyka Baqueros, 28

-Upon discovering the Vicks First Defence Nasal Spray herself, she has since stood by it when it comes to the first signs and symptoms of a cold.
+Upon discovering the Vicks First Defence Nasal Spray herself, she has since stood by it when it comes to the first symptoms of a cold.

 “Nang ma-try ng asawa ko ang Vicks First Defence Nasal Spray, nakatulong ito na hindi magtuloy-tuloy yung sipon niya.
-Naramdaman din ka agad niya sa unang spray.
-Unti-unti nawala ang sipon niya at tumigil siya sa pagsinghot.
-Kaya highly recommended talaga sa mga relatives and friends,” she said.
+Unti-unti nawala ang sipon niya at tumigil siya sa pagsinghot,” she said.

 First line of defense

 Striving for good health should always be a priority, more so today.
-This is why Filipinos do everything they can to avoid getting sick, including taking nutrient supplements or adopting fitness regimens, even from home.
+This is why Filipinos do everything they can to not get sick and catch a cold, including taking vitamin supplements, eating healthy, or adopting fitness regimens, even from home.

-Vicks First Defence, from the cough and cold expert brand Vicks, is a nasal spray that’s designed to help stop a cold in its tracks when used at the onset of a cold.
+Vicks First Defence, from the cough and cold expert brand Vicks, is a nasal spray that’s designed to help stop a cold in its tracks when used at the first signs of symptoms such as a tickly nose, itchy throat or sneezing.

-All you have to do is apply 2 to 3 sprays per nostril and the product’s 3.5 pH microgel formula starts to trap the cold virus in the nasal cavity, inactivating it and prevents it from multiplying.
-The cold virus is then eradicated via nasal washout, either out of the nose or down the stomach.
+To use it, apply two to three sprays per nostril and the product’s microgel technology will help trap the cold virus in the nasal cavity, inactivate it and reduce its ability to multiply.
+The cold virus is then removed via nasal washout, either out of the nose or down the stomach.

 Vicks First Defence is available in all leading drugstores and supermarkets nationwide, and online via Watsons website, Watsons Lazada, Southstar website, Southstar Shopee and Rose Pharmacy website.